shaounak/dbt_workshop/README.md

 # dbt_workshop
-Contains the sample projects using dbt
+Contains the sample projects using dbt.

 # Setup
 Using `pipenv` install `dbt-core`.
 Alongwith `dbt-core` you might need to install the adapter for database or the data warehouse you want to play with.
 We'll use docker to get the postgres image and use it as a database.